jd-coderr/iknowquantfu/README.md

 → On-Chain Proof
 ```

 The agent does not force trades.
-Waiting is part of the system.

 If the market is unclear, confidence is too low, or risk controls fail, the agent can choose: